Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 #### Additional Concepts

-Icon styles may reference multiple paths / folders, multiple image formats / suffixes, and / or multiple icon sizes.
+Icon styles may reference multiple folders, multiple image formats / suffixes, and / or multiple icon sizes.

 Applications will ultimately have the ability to choose the most appropriate icons for their display resolution / device.

-It is also conceivable that icons may be acquired from external sources (e.g. URL in `<ico:path>`) and cached locally, described later.
+It is also conceivable that icons may be acquired from external sources (e.g. URL in `<ico:folder>`) and cached locally, described later.